jml/bazel-haskell-experiment/README.rst

 If we get to this point, we'll have something interesting to other people.
 It's unclear exactly how best to communicate, but some options are:

-- [ ] update `compare-revisions`_ CI process to use Bazel
+- Update `compare-revisions`_ CI process to use Bazel
-- [ ] write and publish a blog post, focusing on results
+- Write and publish a blog post, focusing on results
-- [ ] update `servant-template`_ to use Bazel (possibly controversial),
-      or at least whatever static linking techniques we discover
+- Update `servant-template`_ to use Bazel (possibly controversial), or at least whatever static linking techniques we discover
-- [ ] post to /r/haskell
+- Post to /r/haskell
-- [ ] Tweet to @bazelbuild about it
+- Tweet to @bazelbuild about it

 6. Explore cross compiling
 --------------------------

 Estimate: 6 hours

-- [ ] Follow the official GHC instructions to set up a cross-compiling GHC for macOS to Linux
+- Follow the official GHC instructions to set up a cross-compiling GHC for macOS to Linux
-- [ ] Use that GHC to cross-compile minimal binary
+- Use that GHC to cross-compile minimal binary
-- [ ] Try to use the LLVM backend with a normal GHC to target linux amd64 from macOS
+- Try to use the LLVM backend with a normal GHC to target linux amd64 from macOS
-- [ ] Try Go cross compilation (perhaps on Cortex_?)
+- Try Go cross compilation (perhaps on Cortex_?)
-- [ ] Read up on how Go cross compilation works
+- Read up on how Go cross compilation works
-- [ ] Update stack & ghc bugs with details
+- Update stack & ghc bugs with details

 7. Pure, cross-compiled, dynamic
 --------------------------------

 Estimate: 4 hours

-- [ ] Compile a dynamic Linux executable from my MacBook using Bazel
+- Compile a dynamic Linux executable from my MacBook using Bazel
-- [ ] Run it in a Docker image
+- Run it in a Docker image

 8. Pure, cross-compiled, static
 -------------------------------

 Estimate: 4 hours

-- [ ] Compile a static Linux executable from my MacBook using Bazel
+- Compile a static Linux executable from my MacBook using Bazel
-- [ ] Compile it into a Docker image
+- Compile it into a Docker image
   (technically out of scope, but generally useful, somewhat related, and hopefully not too hard)

 9. C dependencies, cross-compiled, dynamic
 ------------------------------------------

 Estimate: 4 hours

-- [ ] Take the existing minimal example with C dependencies and compile it for Linux using Bazel
+- Take the existing minimal example with C dependencies and compile it for Linux using Bazel

 10. C dependencies, cross-compiled, static
 ------------------------------------------

 Estimate: 4 hours

-- [ ] Take the existing minimal example with C dependencies and compile it for Linux using Bazel making sure the resulting executable is statically linked
+- Take the existing minimal example with C dependencies and compile it for Linux using Bazel making sure the resulting executable is statically linked

 11. Review
 ----------

 Estimate: 3 hours

-* can we factor out what we've learned into clean, re-usable Bazel rules?
+* Can we factor out what we've learned into clean, re-usable Bazel rules?
-* how would someone who had never used Bazel begin to use such a system?
+* How would someone who had never used Bazel begin to use such a system?

 12. Publish
 -----------